jradman123/ISA-41/README.md

 ## Starting the Application

 ### Instalations
+- Maven
+- PostgreSQL
 - IntelliJ
-- Maven
 - Java 17
-- PostgreSQL
 - Angular CLI 8.3.29
 - Node JS 8.8.0

 ### Tools
--Spring Boot
+- Spring Boot
--PostgreSQL
+- PostgreSQL
 -Angular

 ### Running
 You need to start backend application first.It is connected to the posgres database called isa41 then frontend application with command